ycaquino/tx22-sds-lab6-Yan-Aquino/README.md

 # Tech Exchange Software Development Studio Templates

-Clone this repository to get started building flask applications.
+Clone this repository to get started building Flask applications.

 There are two subdirectories: